Hypogeum of Cala Sant Vicenç

-The hypogeum of Cala Sant Vicenç is a set of caves dating back to the Bronze Age (1,700—1,500 BC), and perhaps the most spectacular hypogeum on Mallorca.
-Today, eight caves are visible, though when they were studied by Wilfrid James Hemp, there were 15.
-Some features of the caves are modern (such as the hole at the back of cave 7).
+The hypogeum of Cala Sant Vicenç is a set of caves dating back to the Bronze Age (1,700—1,500 BC), located on the Spanish island of Mallorca.
+Today, eight caves are visible, though when they were studied by Wilfrid James Hemp, there were fifteen.
+Some features of the caves are modern (such as the hole at the back of Cave 7).
 The taula-like statue at the entrance to the site is also modern.